gullerya/data-tier/README.md

 Thus, in the second part a `template` element tied by a 'tieList' rule.
 This rule expects more rich content in its configuration: tie name and path for sure, but also some name for an item within iteration (here - 'album', and see its usage in the inner span element).

 There is a set of rules bundled with the library, they are described in the [__Rules reference__](rules-reference.md).
-This set will eventually be updated and enhanced from time to time, upon a needs and feedbacks from real world usages.
+This set will eventually be updated and enhanced upon a needs and feedbacks from real world usages.
 But even more important is the fact, that rules may be created and added by a consuming application.
 This can be done at any phase of application's lifecycle, so there is no special ceremony around it whatsoever.
-Rules management describes in the relevant section in [__API reference__](api-reference.md).
+Rules management described in the relevant section in [__API reference__](api-reference.md).

 # Basic example